After Five-Team Trade Including Pacers, Russell Westbrook And LeBron James Are Already Working Out Together

-Check Out Photos Of Lakers’ LeBron James And Russell Westbrook Working Out Together After Five-Team Trade With Nets, Spurs, Wizards And Pacers
+After Five-Team Trade With Lakers, Nets, Spurs, Wizards And Pacers, LeBron James And Russell Westbrook Are Already Working Out Together

-LeBron James and Russell Westbrook were working out together after Westbrook joined the Lakers via a five-team trade with the Pacers, Lakers, Wizards, Nets and Spurs.
+LeBron James and Russell Westbrook are already working out together after Westbrook joined the Lakers via a five-team trade with the Pacers, Lakers, Wizards, Nets and Spurs.

-LeBron James and Russell Westbrook were working out together after Westbrook joined the Lakers via a five-team trade with the Pacers, Lakers, Wizards, Nets and Spurs.
+LeBron James and Russell Westbrook are already working out together after Westbrook joined the Lakers via a five-team trade with the Pacers, Lakers, Wizards, Nets and Spurs.

 Russell Westbrook and LeBron James appear to already be putting in hard work together this off-season.